Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Method

 We used purposive sampling \cite{firdaus2024small} to recruit journalists from potential Chinese newsrooms actively engaged in early-stage GenAI experimentation or implementation.
 We ultimately interviewed 27 news practitioners (see \autoref{tab:Participant}).
 All participants were working in news organizations that had either (a) integrated general-purpose large language models into their workflows, (b) developed domain-specific GenAI models tailored for journalism (e.g., models fine-tuned on news language, ethics, and practices to support journalism broadly), or (c) implemented newsroom-specific GenAI tools designed for concrete editorial tasks such as article drafting, summarization, fact-checking, or text and video news production.
 A prerequisite for inclusion was direct experience with GenAI in daily newswork.

 To enrich our data with diverse perspectives and levels of organizational embedding, we sampled across different seniority levels, including editors, senior managers, and front-line journalists.
-Given our research goal of understanding how GenAI could be integrated into collaborative newsroom routines, we purposely recruited participants who had already engaged with GenAI in their professional roles.
-Our aim was to examine how journalists with firsthand experience actively negotiate GenAI’s role in teamwork and editorial coordination.
-While this strategy may bias the sample toward more AI-engaged participants, such a focus is appropriate for capturing the situated practices, tensions, and aspirations surrounding GenAI's integration into collaborative newswork.
+Given our research goal of understanding how GenAI could be integrated into collaborative newswork, we purposely recruited participants who had already engaged with GenAI in their professional roles.
 Rather than studying those unfamiliar with GenAI and never thinking about future collaborative newswork around GenAI, we sought insight from those already reflecting on its collaborative implications.
 17 participants were recruited through the authors’ personal networks, drawing on prior experience in journalism in China, while the remaining 10 were recruited through snowball sampling based on participants’ professional contacts.
-This approach allowed us to reach a relatively new and specialized population by leveraging trusted professional networks.
 These participants were not only early adopters of GenAI, but also embedded in organizational environments at the forefront of GenAI innovation.
-This recruitment strategy is especially appropriate for studying emerging practices that are not yet widely distributed or publicly documented, where recruitment through general channels would be difficult or ineffective \cite{dicce2021becoming}.